Explore the Unknown World of Klimt’s Landscapes

 This might come as a surprise at first, but once you see one of Klimt’s landscapes, the connection with his better-known works will be clear.
 His most recognizable stylistic features show up as clearly in his landscapes as in his most famous works.
 Imagine taking the figures out of his famous portraits.
-What you would see behind them would be very similar to many of his landscapes.
+What you would see behind them would be very similar to many of Klimt’s landscapes.
 Let’s take a look.

 Klimt loved patterns, particularly those he saw in Byzantine icons and mosaics.
 He included intricate patterns in many of his well-known works, often in clothing and backgrounds.
-In his landscape paintings like Forest of Beech Trees and Birch Forest, the leaves on the forest floors create tiny little patterns.
+In Klimt’s landscape paintings like Forest of Beech Trees and Birch Forest, the leaves on the forest floors create tiny little patterns.
 They remind me of paintings by Georges Seurat, who worked in France a little before Klimt’s time.
 Klimt loved all kinds of decoration, and he started his career making so-called “decorative paintings” for interior design.

 Klimt liked to ignore traditional rules about how to make a balanced composition.
 A good example is his landscape called The Park.
 The leafy treetops take up at least the upper eighty percent of the composition, while the actual park fits into the tiny sliver of canvas left at the bottom.
-It’s an effective strategy that really gives you the sense of being in an overgrown forest.
+It is an effective strategy that really gives you the sense of being in an overgrown forest.
 In his better-known works, such as The Kiss, Klimt placed his figures at unusual angles to create other types of inventive compositions.